 As the industry quickly adapts to fallout from the pandemic, many players quickly realized the potential of treating restaurants more like retailers as part of the broader shift.
-But since that’s not an option for many, others such as Shake Shack and Blue Bottle Coffee, have recently also rolled out new initiatives around the world to try to reach more customers as they spend more time at home.
+But since that’s not an option for many, others such as Shake Shack and Blue Bottle Coffee have recently introduced new initiatives worldwide to try to reach more consumers as they spend more time at home.

 As government restrictions and lockdown orders hurt demand in Hong Kong, much like other parts of the world, Impossible Foods had been brainstorming how to help itself and its partners diversify.
 In a short period of time, it has already seen an impact.

-In Singapore, restaurants that participated in the resale program saw an average increase of 88 percent in total sales within the first month, with more than half of this coming from direct-to-consumer sales of Impossible Burger.
+Restaurants in Singapore that participated in the resale program “saw an average increase of 88 percent in total sales within the first month, with more than half of this coming from direct-to-consumer sales of Impossible Burger,” CNN reported.

 Blue Bottle Coffee

 It’s not just Impossible.
-Blue Bottle Coffee, the popular beverage brand that is majority-owned by Swiss food giant Nestle, has set up several vending machines in Tokyo — where vending machines are extremely popular — to reach people more easily.
-The cashless machines offer passersby a chance to grab some cold brew, instant coffee or branded reusable cups.
+Nestle-owned Blue Bottle Coffee has set up several vending machines in Tokyo — where vending machines are extremely popular — to reach people more easily.
+The cashless machines offer pedestrians a chance to purchase a conveniently bottled cold brew, instant coffee or branded reusable cups.

-While the idea is not new, it came at a good time, according to Blue Bottle.
-The company said that if the initiative proves successful, it could expand the concept and add more machines in other locations.
+According to Blue Bottle, the idea is not new, but it was a good time to try it out.
+If the initiative proves successful, the company said it could expand the concept and add more machines in other locations.

 “Although [this] was planned pre-pandemic, we are happy to be serving people’s needs, especially amidst the summertime heat and humidity in Tokyo,” the company said in a statement.

-Another iconic burger brand, Shake Shack, is also seizing on the do-it-yourself trend is Shake Shack.
+Also cashing in on the do-it-yourself trend is Shake Shack.
 In April, the popular burger chain launched meal kits in the US, allowing customers to prepare, cook and assemble the chain’s infamous Shack burgers at home for the first time.

-This time, the box is supposed to sell an experience.
-It comes with water balloons, bandanas, an ice cream scoop and sprinkles, along with vouchers for free burgers and a suggested itinerary to keep the family satisfied for the summer.
+Rather than food, this box is supposed to sell an experience.
+Equipped with water balloons, bandanas, an ice cream scoop and sprinkles, the box comes with a suggested itinerary to keep the family satisfied for the summer.

 How Big Brands Will Retain Consumers

 The trend is only expected to grow as the slump from COVID-19 continues.
-More chains and local restaurants will likely branch out from their normal operations, and turn to more flexible options, such as delivery services and smartphone ordering.
+More chains and local restaurants will likely expand beyond their normal operations by turning to more flexible options, such as delivery and smartphone ordering.

-Restaurants are coming up with new formats that don’t rely on dine-in services.
-Operators that can combine its offerings with traditional groceries, such as through meal kits and other packaged goods will have a significant lifeline.
+Restaurants are coming up with new sources of revenue that don’t rely on in-store diners.
+Combining offerings with traditional groceries, such as through meal kits and other packaged goods will give restaurants a significant lifeline.

-Businesses are making no secret of their intention to remind customers that they’re still around – and hungry for business.
+Businesses are making it clear of their intention to remind consumers that they’re still around – and hungry for business.